NickBenthem/NickBenthem.github.io/_posts/2023/2023-08-16-what-actually-happens-when-you-run-copy-in-postgres.markdown

 # Conclusion

-Postgres COPY works by emitting many messages to `libpq` to transmit data from an IO buffer - once all messages have been received successfully, Postgres will emit a special message letting `libpq` know that the copy is complete.
+As we can see, Postgres COPY works by emitting many messages to `libpq` to transmit data from a `FILE` via continously flushing a buffer.
+Once all messages have been received successfully, Postgres will emit a special message letting `libpq` know that the copy is complete.

-Previously I had thought that COPY opened a direct file connection to achieve the speed it does - but that's not the case here.
-COPY does however use a special event stream that tries to minimize the amount of overhead to transmit data.

-I think I'll do another post on how systems like `psycopg` handle the IO buffer.
-There are ways to use the `COPY FROM` utilizing a python `StringIO` buffer.
-The code we've seen utilizes a C `FILE` referenced, but I'm still not sure how data gets transferred to the server in the first place.
-I would also like to do a bit more digging on the `libpq`` side of this operation, including how the data is written to the WAL and processed.
-My current theory is that `libpq` will have special code to handle the buffered input, but I'm not sure.
+I plan on doing another post on how systems like `psycopg` handle the IO buffer.
+There are ways in python to utilize the `COPY FROM` command and feed the STDIN as a python `StringIO` buffer.
+I'd like to dig more into how a C `FILE` reference is created on the server to utilize the above code.
+I plan to also do more more digging on the `libpq` side of this operation, including how the data is written to the WAL and processed.
+My current theory is that `libpq` will have special code to handle the buffered input, but I'm not sure right now.

 Thanks for reading - let me know if this was helpful or if I missed anything :smiley:.

 [^1]: Flushing refers to evacuating a buffer and moving the data somewhere else.
 My mental model is to think of data as a liquid, and we're filling a sink.
 We continuously load up the same sink, but have different liquid in the sink each time.
 When the sink is about to overflow, we "flush" the data - taking data that's in our sink and moving that data to a new location.
 We then allow our sink to refill with new, potentially different data.
 We never move the sink, just the liquid in the sink.

-[^2]: There's also a `PGRES_COPY_OUT` command to offload data that could be returned if you are writing a SQL output to a file, but we'll ignore that for now.
+[^2]: You might notice there's also a `PGRES_COPY_OUT` command that can be used to offload SQL output to a file, but we'll ignore that for now.